libreswitch/ops/docs/layer3_interface_cli.md

 ### routing

 #### Syntax
-Under the interface context.
+Enter the following syntax under the interface context.

 `[no] routing`

 #### Description
-The command enables/disables the routing for the interface.
+The command enables or disables the routing for the interface.

 #### Authority
 Admin.